There is More to Diamonds Than Just Size…

 Cut: Very Good-Excellent

-Set up a free educational appointment with our diamond buyer, Brittany, GIA Diamonds Graduate to see what quality you prefer.
+Set up an appointment with our diamond buyer, Brittany, GIA Diamonds Graduate to see what quality you prefer.
 Many couples come in together for this and choose a setting.

 The 4 C’s

 Diamonds are weighed in carats.
 The higher the carat, the larger the diamond.
 The larger the diamond, the more rare it is.

 Diamonds are graded on the saturation of their color, or lack there of.
 The less color, the higher the grade and more rare.